Word Learning

 Oxford Brookes Babylab

-At the Oxford Brookes BabyLab, we are currently running a study to better understand word learning strategiesfor 4 and 5-year-old children who hear one or more languages
+At the Oxford Brookes BabyLab, we are currently running a study to better understand word learning strategies for 4 and 5-year-old children who hear two or more languages.

 This would involve coming to the Oxford Brookes Babylab for one session lasting 1 hour.
 During your visit to the Babylab, your child will watch some videos, look at picture cards and play with toy robots.
 We have lots of availability on weekdays and weekends, and in the school holidays.
 Free parking can be provided if needed.